-- (1) The new striking approach to stable rationality introduced by Voisin and developed later by Colliot-Thélène Pirutka, Totaro, Tschinkel , Hasset, Kresch. - (2) Recent breakthroughs made by Haiden, Katzarkov, Kontsevich, Pandit [HKKP], who introduced the theory of categorical Kähler metrics and moduli spaces of objects. - (3) Developing the theory of categorical linear systems and sheaves of categories by Katzarkov and Liu.
+(1) The new striking approach to stable rationality introduced by Voisin and developed later by Colliot-Thélène and Pirutka, Totaro, Hasset, Kresch and Tschinkel.

-An important part of our approach is developing of the correspondence between theory of Higgs Bundles and the theory of perverse sheaves of categories initiated in [KLa], [KLb].
-In the rest of the paper most of the time we will omit perverse understanding that all our sheaves of categories are perverse.
-In the same way the moduli spaces of Higgs bundles record the homotopy type of projective and quasi-projective varieties sheaves of categories record the information of rationality of projective and quasi-projective varieties.
+- (2) Recent breakthroughs made by Haiden, Katzarkov, Kontsevich, Pandit [HKKP], who introduced the theory of categorical Kähler metrics and moduli spaces of objects. - (3) Developing the theory of categorical linear systems and sheaves of categories by Katzarkov and Liu.

+An important part of our approach is developing of the correspondence between the theory of Higgs bundles and the theory of perverse sheaves of categories (PSC) initiated in [KLa], [KLb].
+In the same way as the moduli spaces of Higgs bundles record the homotopy type of projective and quasi-projective varieties, sheaves of categories record the information of the rationality of projective and quasiprojective varieties.
 It was demonstrated in [KNPS15] and [KNPS13] that there is a correspondence between harmonic maps to buildings, and their singularities with stable networks and limiting stability conditions for degenerated categories, degenerated sheaves of categories.
 In this paper we take this correspondence to a new level.
 We describe this correspondence in the table below.